vega113/quiz-maker/README.md

      ]
    }
    ```
+   Notes:
+   - The `summary` is a string with Markdown.
+Because it lives in JSON, escape newlines as `\n` and quotes as needed.
+   - Supported markdown in UI: **bold**, *italic*, `code`, [links](https://example.com), and simple `-`/`*` bullet lists.
+Line breaks and paragraphs are rendered.
-2. Regenerate the manifest so the menu picks it up:
+2. Regenerate the manifest so the Menu picks it up (and so summaries appear in the Menu list):
    ```sh
    npm run generate:manifest
    ```
-   The script scans quiz files, extracts titles/descriptions, and writes `public/assets/quizzes/quizzes.json`.
+   The script scans quiz files, extracts titles/descriptions/optional metadata (including `summary`), and writes `public/assets/quizzes/quizzes.json`.
 3. Launch the app at `/menu` to see the menu.
 Menu links use the query-string form (`?quiz=<id>`) so they work even on servers without SPA rewrites.
 You can also open `index.html?quiz=history-basics` directly.
 4. The loader sanitizes IDs (`a-z0-9-_`), so match the filename and desired URL slug.

+## Summaries (optional)

+- If a quiz JSON contains a `summary` field (markdown string), the UI shows a small toggle labeled "▶ Краткое содержание":
+  - On the Menu page: under the quiz card; collapsed by default.
+  - On the Quiz page: under the header; collapsed by default.
+- Clicking the toggle expands/collapses the rendered markdown summary; the icon switches between `▶` and `▼`.
+- Accessibility: toggle buttons expose `aria-expanded` and are linked to the content via `aria-controls` and matching element `id`.

+### Quick verify

+- After adding/editing a quiz file, run `npm run generate:manifest`.
+- Open `/menu`: quizzes with a summary will show the toggle; expand to see formatted summary.
+- Open a quiz via `?quiz=<id>`: the same toggle appears beneath the title/description.

 ## Formatting & Testing